 Most Trades On The Nyse Are Executed

 The New York Stock Exchange (NYSE), a cornerstone of global finance, handles an immense volume of trades daily.
-Understanding how these trades are executed is crucial for investors, traders, and anyone interested in the inner workings of the stock market.
-This article delves into the mechanisms behind trade execution on the NYSE, exploring the various order types, the role of designated market makers (DMMs), and the impact of technology on this vital process.
+Now, understanding how these trades are executed is crucial for investors, traders, and anyone interested in the inner workings of the stock market.
+This article digs into the mechanisms behind trade execution on the NYSE, exploring the various order types, the role of designated market makers (DMMs), and the impact of technology on this vital process.

 The Architecture of the NYSE Trading Floor